0xae/omx-engine/README.md

 # OMX Engine
-An derivative trading engine build for the future.
+An derivative trading engine built for the future.

 omx is a research project to develop a next generation trading engine for options and futures, without much constraints on the specific flavors of these financial instruments.